advanced-cropper/vue-advanced-cropper/example/docs/guides/advanced-stencil.md

 ### `img`

-This prop is the link to image.
-You can use it as, for example, `src` attribute for `img`.
+This prop is the object, that describes the properties of image and has following properties:

+- `src` - the link to the image
+- `size` - the actual image size
+- `transforms` - the transforms applied to image
+- `coefficient` - the ratio of visible area width to boundaries width

 ### `resultCoordinates`